 Many off-campus agencies offer excellent field experience opportunities for students who wish to individualize programs of study, research, and practical experience through the internship option.

-- For MPE: Bachelor's degree (second class or 'B' average in Physical Education and/or Recreation and Leisure studies courses after first year) in Physical Education, Recreation and Leisure Studies, or closely related field
+- For thesis route (MHKR and MScK): Bachelor's degree (second class or 'B' average in Physical Education and/or Recreation and Leisure studies courses after first year) in Physical Education, Recreation and Leisure Studies, or closely related field.

-- March 1 (MPE applicants) for Fall admission
+- April 1 (MHKR applicants) for Fall admission - APPLY

-May 1 (M.Sc.
-(Kin) applicants) for Fall admission (applicants who wish to be considered for funding are strongly encouraged to apply by this deadline)
+- April 1 (MSc(KIN) applicants) for Fall admission (applicants who wish to be considered for funding are strongly encouraged to apply by this deadline) - APPLY